shotgunsoftware/tk-core/docs/utils.rst

 following order:

 1. The ``SGTK_PREFERENCES_LOCATION`` environment variable,
-2. The ``SGTK_DESKTOP_CONFIG_LOCATION`` environment variable, for compatibility with the ShotGrid Desktop. (deprecated)
+2. The ``SGTK_DESKTOP_CONFIG_LOCATION`` environment variable, for compatibility with the Flow Production Tracking Toolkit. (deprecated)
-3. Inside the ShotGrid Toolkit preferences file
+3. Inside the Flow Production Tracking Toolkit preferences file
-4. Inside the ShotGrid Desktop preferences file, for compatibility with the ShotGrid Desktop. (deprecated)
+4. Inside the Flow Production Tracking Toolkit preferences file, for compatibility with the Flow Production Tracking Toolkit. (deprecated)

 .. note::
-    The ShotGrid Toolkit preferences file is located at:
+    The Flow Production Tracking Toolkit preferences file is located at:

     - Windows: ``%APPDATA%\Shotgun\Preferences\toolkit.ini``
     - macOS: ``~/Library/Preferences/Shotgun/toolkit.ini``
     - Linux: ``~/.shotgun/preferences/toolkit.ini``

-    The ShotGrid Desktop preferences file is located at:
+    The Flow Production Tracking Toolkit preferences file is located at:

     - Windows: ``%APPDATA%\Shotgun\desktop\config\config.ini``
     - macOS: ``~/Library/Caches/Shotgun/desktop/config/config.ini``
     - Linux: ``~/.shotgun/desktop/config/config.ini``

-    Note that the ``SHOTGUN_HOME`` environment variable can impact the location of the ShotGrid Toolkit preferences file.
+    Note that the ``SHOTGUN_HOME`` environment variable can impact the location of the Flow Production Tracking Toolkit preferences file.

 .. note::
-    When the http proxy is not specified in this file, the ShotGrid Toolkit will try to retrieve the operating system http proxy.
+    When the http proxy is not specified in this file, the Flow Production Tracking Toolkit will try to retrieve the operating system http proxy.

     First, the environment will be scanned for variables named ``http_proxy``, in case insensitive way.